anniechen97/stat133/README.md

 # Demo Repo
-please go to Workout3 File for final check.
-This file is a draft.
+Please go to Workout3 File for final check. \\
+This file is a draft.\\
 Thank you!